-As an internal process, the Waterfall methodology focuses very little on the end user or client involved with a project.
+Another limitation of the Waterfall model is that as an internal process, the Waterfall methodology focuses very little on the end user or client involved with a project.
 Its main purpose has always been to help internal teams move more efficiently through the phases of a project, which can work well for the software world.
 However, if you work in an industry other than software, clients often want to be involved during a project, adding opinions and clarifying what they want as the project moves forward.

 If your projects have clear, unchanging goals from the beginning and you aren’t responsible for updating end users or clients through the development process, then Waterfall will probably work well for your team.
 In other cases, consider an agile methodology to better anticipate change and keep stakeholders informed through the life of the project.
 By involving stakeholders, you lower the risk of late requests for change throwing off your project deadlines.

 Testing is one of the biggest downsides of the using the traditional Waterfall approach.
 Saving the testing phase until the last half of a project is risky, but Waterfall insists that teams wait until step four out of six to test their products.
 Outside of the software industry, the testing phase could mean showing a new website design to a client, A/B testing content, or taking any number of steps to gain empirical data on the viability of the project.
 At this point, the project has likely taken considerable time to complete, so large revisions could cause significant delays.